rmnresende/bridgetotalk/README.md

 ## 🌟 Overview

-**TalkBridge** is a modern, scalable, multi-tenant backend application designed to centralize and manage customer service conversations across various external channels (WhatsApp, Telegram, etc.).
+**BridgetoTalk** is a modern, scalable, multi-tenant backend application designed to centralize and manage customer service conversations across various external channels (WhatsApp, Telegram, etc.).
 It serves as a comprehensive portfolio project demonstrating professional software architecture, domain modeling, and cloud-native readiness.

 The core function is to route incoming customer messages to available human agents through a dynamic queue system, managing the entire lifecycle of a conversation (from **WAITING_IN_QUEUE** to **CLOSED**).